-A top 5 public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class degree.
+A top five public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class degree.

-Committed to student success across the board, we emphasize faculty-student interaction.
+Committed to student success across the board, we emphasize student-faculty interaction.
 Our student-faculty ratio is 12:1, comparable to that of private colleges.

 It’s true.
 Purdue grads are sought-after.
-According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2015 grads who were seeking employment landed a job, and 90% who wanted to continue their education are in graduate or professional school.
+According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—95% of Purdue’s 2016 grads who were seeking employment landed a job, and 99% who wanted to continue their education are doing just that.

 With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill or taking a run through one of Purdue’s many fountains.
 The quintessential red-brick, tree-lined college campus combines a friendly Midwest vibe with Big Ten school spirit and a focused, entrepreneurial attitude.

-According to the neuroscience research company Lumosity, West Lafayette is the #3 smartest American city.
-And if you’re needing a big-city fix, Chicago and Indianapolis are both within easy driving distance.
+West Lafayette is ranked among the best college towns in the US as well as one of the safest.
+And if you need a big-city fix, Chicago and Indianapolis are both within easy driving distance.

-Ninety-five percent of freshmen decide to live in one of our 18 residence halls, great places to make friends and study buddies.
+Ninety-four percent of freshmen decide to live in one of our 16 residence halls, great places to make friends and study buddies.
 Plus, our on-campus dining halls are award winning.

 About 20% of undergrads belong to one of the nearly 80 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.

 Purdue is a welcoming and inclusive campus.
-Fifteen percent of our students are international.
-We’re #3 when it comes to female graduates in engineering fields, and we’re the birthplace of the National Society of Black Engineers.
-In addition, according to national indexes, Purdue earns 4.5 out of 5 stars as an LGBT-friendly campus.
+Sixteen percent of our students are international.
+We’re #4 when it comes to female graduates in engineering fields, and we’re the birthplace of the National Society of Black Engineers.
+In addition, Purdue earns a four out of five stars LGBTQ campus rating, according to Campus Pride Index.

 Purdue has a long performing arts tradition and has dozens of musical ensembles, including the “All American” Marching Band, the famous Purdue Jazz Band, the Symphonic Band, the Varsity Glee Club, Black Voices of Inspiration, and many others.